 Air conditioning, fan and lights can be all managed from one console – I was missing only a button to open blinds in the morning, it would be so much more spectacular than getting up and doing it manually.
-Another more tech advanced feature was the TV access to room service, hotel informations and bill access just to name a few, which was an interesting alternative for those thick books you usually get and provided useful informations without the need of calling reception.
+Another more tech advanced feature was the TV access to room service, hotel information and bill access just to name a few, which was an interesting alternative for those thick books you usually get and provided useful information without the need of calling reception.

 Our room – Ozone Hall – had bath and shower in the bathroom.
-I noticed some rooms had also a jacuzzi on the balcony, while ours offered a day bed and access to a synthetic turf deck instead.
+I noticed some rooms had also a jacuzzi on the balcony, while ours offered a day bed and access to a astro turf deck instead.

 Breakfast: there were 3 sets of cooked breakfasts to choose from and a small buffet with pastries, bread, juices and fruits.
 While on the first day I was quite enjoying my morning coffee, on the other occasion I received more froth than liquid.
 I was absolutely in love with the cooked breakfast presentation, served in a bamboo steamer made a really good impression.
 Also what’s worth mentioning – breakfast is available until 1pm, so if you’re not a morning person, you don’t have to worry at all about missing breakfast.

 Lunch/Dinner: Menu is not too broad, so over 3 days we’ve managed to try most of the dishes (pad thai being my favourite).
-Most of the dishes are Thai with some Western positions like spaghetti or fries.
+Most of the dishes are Thai with some Western options like spaghetti or fries.

 The only colourful wall in the whole hotel is in the Tiffin Mama Restaurant – it divides the dining area from the kitchen and creates a friendly atmosphere.
 It also contains some interesting items, so I spent quite a long time looking, reading and admiring.
 I like unusual things.

 The main attraction of the hotel is the pool offering great panoramic views.
-Water was quite chilly even when sun was strong, which was super refreshing (and so much needed on those hot days!).
-Unfortunately for us non-smoking people, smoking is allowed around the pool, which was inconvenient when we tried to relax.
+Water was quite chilly even when the sun was strong, which was super refreshing (and so much needed on those hot days!).
+Unfortunately for us, non-smoking people, smoking is allowed around the pool, which was inconvenient when we tried to relax.

-There are sun beds around the pool and a chill out area with oversized bean bags.
+There are sunbeds around the pool and a chill out area with oversized bean bags.
 Closer to sunset it was harder to find available seats.

-There is also a spa and a gym, which I didn’t have time to try myself.
+There are also a spa and a gym, which I didn’t have time to try myself.
 Free shuttle to the Kata beach is available a few times a day, but it’s better to book it early to make sure they have enough space.